CDCgov/data-exchange-upload/README.md

 # CDC Data Exchange (DEX) Upload

-The CDC Data Exchage (DEX) Upload API is an open-source service created to support public health Data Senders in their effort to share critical public health data with internal CDC Programs.
+The CDC Data Exchange (DEX) Upload API is an open-source service created to support public health data providers in their effort to share critical public health information with internal CDC Programs.
 The open-source model allows users to tailor the tool to fit specific data needs. <br/>

 The Upload API service is a highly scalable, highly reliable means of transiting files of nearly any type and size from public health partners to the CDC, even when sent over unreliable network connections.

 ## Upload Services